Borneo: Birds & Natural History (14 days)

 Borneo is occupied by 3 countries, with the largest portion part of Indonesia (Kalimantan), followed by Malaysia (Sabah and Sarawak) and then Brunei.
 Borneo is renowned for its rainforests that are home to a myriad of rare and endangered wildlife and plant species, along with an array of cultural groups whose traditions are rich.

+For nature lovers, recommendations are for 10 – 14 days in Sabah with visits to Sukau Rainforest Lodge, an eco-lodge that has won numerous international awards, Borneo Rainforest Lodge in the Danum Valley, Tabin wildlife Reserve, Sepilok Orangutan Sanctuary and Mt.
+Kinabalu.
+Extensions for 1 – 2 days in Brunei, and 5 – 7 days in Sarawak can add cultural highlights to the journey.
 We will concentrate our journey on the Malaysian State of Sabah which contains the best-protected areas on the island.
 We explore the montane habitat of Mt Kinabalu and the wetland of the Kinabatangan River, with ample time in the vast tracts of lush lowland forest between including Borneo Rainforest Lodge, Sakau Lodge and Tabin Wildlife Reserve.
 Accommodation is both atmospheric and comfortable.

 Deposit: $ 600 per person Balance is due 60 days prior to departure

 Includes domestic airfare

 * This tour can be modified to suit your interest, with daily departures, for shorter or longer time frames for 2 or more persons

 Upon your arrival in Kota Kinabalu, you will be met by your guide and transferred to the Rasa Ria beach hotel with 400 acres of private gardens.